End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Conclusion

 \section{Conclusion}

 In this paper, we proposed a categorical reparameterization trick that makes the translated sentences differentiable.
 Based on the trick, backpropagation became feasible through the sentences, and we used this trick to train both translation models in the end-to-end learning fashion for back-translation.
 To train the models together in back-translation, we developed the evidence lower bound objective, which could train the translation models in the semi-supervised learning fashion.
-In addition, we proposed several regularization techniques that are practically advantageous.
-Finally, our experimental results demonstrated that our proposed method is beneficial to learn better translation models which outperform the baselines.
+In addition, we proposed a regularization techniques that are practically advantageous in the back-translation training.
+Finally, our experimental results demonstrated that our proposed method is beneficial to learn better translation models while outperforming the baselines.